15 impulse control games that turn any hyper dog Into your dream pet

 4. Walk to the door.

 If your dog gets wild again, go back to the couch.
-Repeat as needed until your dog gets the hint and calmly follows you to the door.
+Repeat until your dog gets the hint and calmly follows you to the door.

-If you’re on a tight schedule, practice on the weekend or on a day when you have more time.
+If you’re on a tight schedule, consider practicing on the weekend or when you have more time available.

 Sit for walks

-Train your dog not to run outside by using this impulse control game to teach them to sit calmly when you open it.
+Train your dog not to run outside by using this impulse control game to teach them to sit calmly on the door mat when you open the door.

 Close the door if your dog tries to stand or slip out.

 The goal is to show your dog that you only open the door for a walk when it sits calmly.
-Reward your dog with a treat once it does, then go for your walk.
+Once it does, reward your dog with a treat, and then take it for a walk.

-With time and repetition, your dog will learn to sit calmly at the door and wait for your invitation before walking.
+With time and repetition, your dog will learn to sit calmly at the door and await your invitation before walking.

 Take chill walks

 Teach your dog to walk on a leash like a pro.
-With patience and plenty of treats, your pup will be sticking by your side in no time.
+With patience and plenty of treats, your pup will stick by your side in no time.

 If your dog starts to pull, slow down or even stop.
 Once the dog settles down, you can resume walking and give them another treat.

-Keep in mind that the first few walks might take a while.
+Keep in mind that the first few walks may take some time.

 Be consistent with your commands and rewards, and your dog will quickly learn that walking with a loose leash means more attention and uninterrupted walks.

 When meeting other dogs or people, be cautious and put your dog in the down position.
-Make sure everyone is safe before you introduce them.
+Ensure everyone is safe before introducing them.
 Never let your dog jump on other people or dogs.

 Sit when meeting new people

-Start by sitting in a circle with friends, family, or neighbors, and have people take turns calling the dog.
+Start by sitting in a circle with friends, family, or neighbors.
+Have people take turns calling the dog.
 Make them sit before petting them.
-You can also give your dog a treat to thank them for cooperating.
+You can also give your dog a treat as a reward for cooperating.

 Next, make your dog sit when guests arrive.
-Reinforce good behavior with praise, pets, and a tasty treat.
+Praise, pets, and tasty treats provide reinforcement for good behavior.

-Take treats with you on walks and make your dog sit when you meet someone new on walks.
+Take treats with you on walks, and make your dog sit when you meet someone new.

 Sit for car rides